niuyong1905/niuyong1905.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Yong Niu is a associate professor of Atomic and Molecular Physics in School of Physics & Information Science，Shaanxi University of Science and Technology.
+Yong Niu is a associate professor of Atomic and Molecular Physics in School of Physics & Information Science, Shaanxi University of Science and Technology.
 His research interests include attosecond physics, first-principles calculations and Physics-Informed Machine Learning.
 He leads the Attosecond and Computational Science Group (ACSG), which develops coherent XUV/soft-X-ray sources based on the high-harmonic generation process with femtosecond/attosecond time and nanometer spatial resolution for spectroscopy, imaging, and metrology applications, especially for material science.
 {style="text-align: justify;"}